 After initial testing for Jira, we’ve already seen encouraging results, with up to 50% improvements in response time for distributed teams.
 That means those users in Tokyo are loading issues twice as fast, and that makes a big difference.

-We tested performance of Jira’s “view issue” action with and without a CDN on a 350ms link, from Europe to New York over an AWS infrastructure.
+We tested the performance of Jira’s “view issue” action with and without a CDN on a 350ms link, from Europe to New York over an AWS infrastructure.
 The results – as shown above – were eye-opening.
 Without a CDN, we saw average response times of 9,285ms.
 With the CDN enabled, we saw that average drop to 4,439ms.

 Obviously, results will vary based on factors like network latency, request load, and browser cache, but integrating with a CDN could mean a huge jump in performance for your teams.